klanderfri/CardReaderLibrary/README.md

 http://tankarochkuriosa.se/documents/mtg-cards.zip (163 MB)

 ## About Compile Warnings
-There should be no warnings.
+There should be NO warnings.
 Warnings are just as bad as errors.
 If you get warnings, you're doing it wrong!